steveraaen/milbtracker/README.md

 The batting metric that drives rankings is total bases plus RBIs.
 For pitching, teams are ranked by innings pitched minus earned runs.

+Technology Stack
+Backend: The data is managed by an Express server on a Nodejs runtime.
+Data is acquired using Puppeteer and stored in a MySQL database.
+It uses a proxy from the the server to the client.
+Puppeteer extracts data from Baseball Reference.
+Minor League team logos were captured by Pupeteer and are stored locally.
+This is because the source, sportslogos.net does not provide https, and it drops cookies on your browser.

+Frontend: This project was built on a Create React App template, then ejected.
+In addition to React, it relies on three UI libraries:
+"semantic-ui-react" : Sidebars and basic grid structure.
+"react-table"       : Tables.
+"react-tooltip".    : Tooltips.